Leadership Overview

 Park City School District has 4 executives leading key functions including strategy, information technology, and community relations.

-Driven by a commitment to educational excellence, Park City School District inspires and supports all students equitably to achieve their academic and social potential through innovative programs and strong community engagement.
+Driven by a commitment to educational excellence, Park City School District inspires and supports all students equitably to achieve their academic and social potential, fostering community engagement through innovative programs.

-Driven by a commitment to educational excellence, Park City School District inspires and supports all students equitably to achieve their academic and social potential through innovative programs and strong community engagement.
+Driven by a commitment to educational excellence, Park City School District inspires and supports all students equitably to achieve their academic and social potential, fostering community engagement through innovative programs.

 Leadership Roles at Park City School District